Texas Instruments Graphics Architecture

-Clone Hardware
+Clone hardware

 The primary manufacturers of mainstream TIGA cards for the PC clone market included Number Nine Visual Technology and Hercules.
 Number Nine Visual Technology graphics cards using Texas Instruments' TIGA co-processors were made from about 1986 to 1992, including the Pepper and GX series.'
 Hercules manufactured cards such as the Graphics Station and Chrome lines which were marketed primarily toward users of Microsoft Windows.

 Desktop Computing AGA 1024 card was capable of emulating TIGA standards, as well as the IBM 8514.

 In the early 1990s, Texas Instruments France (which had marketing control for TIGA architecture and GSP chipsets in Europe) experimented with manufacturing and selling its own range of consumer oriented video cards based on TIGA and aimed at speeding up the user experience of Windows.
 These products were named TIGA Diamond (34020 based) and TIGA Star (34010 based), and provided a platform for selling TI DRAM and video palette chips as well as the GSP chips themselves.

 Impact

 Despite the superiority of the technology in comparison to typical Super VGA cards of the era, the relatively high cost and emerging local bus graphics standards meant that IT distributors and PC manufacturers could not see a niche for these products at consumer level.

-The (limited) success of the graphics cards paved the way for products based upon various derivatives and clones of IBM's 8514 architecture.
-Part of the effort to make graphics accelerators useful required TI to convince Microsoft that the internal interfaces to its Windows Operating System had to be adaptable instead of hard-coded.
-Indeed, all versions of Windows prior to Windows 3.0 were "hard-coded" to specific graphics hardware.
+The (limited) success of the graphics cards paved the way for products based upon various derivatives and clones of IBM's 8514/A architecture.